 Dispatchers are often the first and only point of contact a citizen will have with the police department and we take great pride in ensuring calls to our communications center are handled professionally and the end result is the best outcome possible for those involved.

-Our lobby is open seven days a week from 0700-1900 hours and we encourage you to come in and meet the dispatchers that have committed themselves to serving your community.
+Our lobby is open Monday through Friday from 0700-1800 hours (except holidays), and we encourage you to come in and meet the dispatchers that have committed themselves to serving your community.